 The ASTM system uses a descriptive letter followed by a sequential number.
-For example, A indicates a ferrous metal, and 53 is the number assigned to galvanized carbon steel.
+For example, 'A' indicates a ferrous metal, and '53' is the number assigned to galvanized carbon steel.

-- Chemical Composition, Max %
+- Chemical composition, Max %

 - Carbon: 0.25 (Grade A), 0.30 (Grade B)